ACCME Offers Guidance for CME Providers Related to Revised Industry Codes in Europe and Asia

 The ACCME applauds the changes the associations have introduced in the codes of ethical business practices since they bring industry standards in closer alignment with those that have existed here in the United States since 1992, and in doing so support greater transparency and independence in global medical education.
-Many of the principles espoused in the revised codes are aligned with the ACCME's Standards for Commercial Support: Standards to Ensure Independence in CME ActivitiesSM.
+Many of the principles espoused in the revised codes are aligned with the Standards for Integrity and Independence in Accredited Continuing Education.
 These standards have been recognized internationally as a benchmark for independent medical education, and have been adopted by numerous other healthcare continuing education accreditors in the United States and around the world.

-As has always been the case, organizations accredited in the ACCME System can accept financial support for their educational activities from commercial entities such as device manufacturers under the revised codes and successfully maintain independence from industry by adhering to ACCME’s Standard 3: Appropriate Use of Commercial Support.
-The ACCME’s Standard 3 allows accredited organizations to accept funds from commercial interests, with the express understanding that the accredited organization will:
+As has always been the case, organizations accredited in the ACCME System can accept financial support for their educational activities from commercial entities such as device manufacturers under the revised codes and successfully maintain independence from industry by adhering to Standard 4: Manage Commercial Support Appropriately.
+Standard 4 allows accredited organizations to accept funds from ineligible companies (formerly known as commercial interests), with the express understanding that the accredited organization will:

 - Make all decisions regarding the use of the support independent of any company or companies

 - Have a signed written agreement with the company that includes the specific terms and conditions of the support

 - Use the funds only for the educational activity and to offset the cost of participation to the learners as a whole